onionalive/wordpress-infinite-nav-walker-pages/README.md

 ## Explanation

 What does this custom nav walker do?
-In wordpress, you can create a custom menu in Admin -> Appereance -> Menus.
+In wordpress, you can create a custom menu of pages in Admin -> Appereance -> Menus.
 You can also give pages parents.
 This attempts to combine these features in a functional navigation menu.

 This will grab ONLY the top level menu items set in Appereance -> menus (and ignore all sub menu items).
 It will then search each item for `child pages`, each of those `child pages` for their own `child pages`, etc. until there are no more children to show.